Tuesday, July 24, 2018

 I’ve been pleased by the number of my male friends who’ve stepped up for quick manly hugs.
 Hugs are literally touching.
 And to have male friends old and new express such encouraging affection really moves me.

 See, I live in a part of the nation where many heterosexual men still feel awkward putting their arms around another man in a place where other men might see it.

 Places like the hardware store.
 Get busted hugging there and, guaranteed, you’ll hear three “Brokeback Mountain” jokes before the manly uncoupling.

 Maybe it was what he said that made the hug seem so extra special.
 Because what he said to me is what in these challenging times we all need to hear.

 “You’re going to be all right.
 Stay positive.
 Don’t give up.
 We’re all praying for you.
 If you need anything — anything at all — just let me know.
 We’ll take care of you.”

 Isn’t that beautiful?
 Feel free to imagine great, big Burt saying those heartfelt words to you with his arms wrapped around your quivering torso.

-That’s I felt so bad I giggled hysterically throughout this whole emotional interlude.
+That’s why I felt so bad that I'd giggled hysterically throughout this whole emotional interlude.
 It wasn’t I felt awkward or weird.